syncfusion-content/blazor-docs/blazor/maps/bubble.md

+---
+layout: post
+title: Bubble in Blazor Maps Component | Syncfusion
+description: Learn about Bubble in Blazor Maps component of Syncfusion, and more details.
+platform: Blazor
+control: Maps
+documentation: ug
+---

 # Bubbles

 Bubbles in the Maps component represent the underlying data values of the maps.
 Bubbles are scattered throughout the map shapes that contain bound values.